Whatever they darn well want.

 How does that place stock everything known to man???

 While I’d like to see more dollars stay locally in your own community, I love Amazon quite a bit.
 Who can argue with its convenience and price?

 One thing I love about Amazon is the wish list feature – I’m always forgetting little things I want to buy/look at/consider someday, and having a wish list online that I can add to as I’m inspired by a post or whatever…well, it’s just inspired.
-(And genius marketing strategy on Amazon’s part, I admit, as well as those affiliate links like the one I just used…more on that below.)

 I’ve never loved shopping, and especially now that I’ve birthed a third child who hates riding in a vehicle, I really try not to run all over town as much as possible.
 So yeah…for gifts, books, little appliance or kitchen tool purchases, and a handful of other things, I hit Amazon quite frequently.